tcartwright/SqlServer.Rules/README.md

 So for Visual Studio 2017 with DAC version 150 the path might be
 > `C:\Program Files (x86)\Microsoft Visual Studio\`***`2017`***`\Enterprise\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\`***`150`***`\Extensions\SqlServer.Rules`

+An Install.bat is provided that will copy out the rules to all of the appropriate folder destinations.

 **NOTES:**

 - You will need to copy the binaries to every permutation of Visual Studio version and dac version that you wish to use the rules for.
 - When you have code analysis enabled and have compiled the project Visual Studio places a hard lock on the rule binaries.
-To updates them or remove them you will need to close Visual Studio.
+To update them or remove them you will need to close Visual Studio.

 ## Project Configuration